 How do contactless NFC payments work?

-NFC payments occur when customers hold an NFC-enabled card or device in close proximity to a card reader or payment terminal that also has NFC capabilities.
+NFC payments occur when customers hold an NFC-enabled device or card in close proximity to a card reader or payment terminal that also has NFC capabilities.
 After a quick tap or a close hover (usually no more than a few centimeters away), payment details are transmitted by radio frequency, and the transaction is completed quickly and securely.
-NFC technology enables digital wallets such as Apple Pay and Google Pay, as well as credit cards that are equipped with a “tap to pay” option.
+NFC technology enables any mobile wallet app, such as Apple Pay and Google Pay, as well as credit cards that are equipped with a “tap to pay” option.

-When customers use digital wallets to pay for purchases, they must unlock the wallet app (using facial recognition, fingerprint identification, or a pin code), select the stored payment method they want to use, and hold their device close to the card reader or payment terminal.
+When customers use digital wallets to pay for purchases, they must unlock the NFC payment app (using facial recognition, fingerprint identification, or a pin code), select the stored payment method they want to use, and hold their device close to the contactless card reader or payment terminal.
 These actions only take a few seconds at the point of sale.

 NFC-enabled devices and payment readers exchange payment data using unique, one-time codes instead of actual card numbers.
 This encryption makes NFC payments vastly more secure than swiping the magnetic stripe (“magstripe”) on a credit or debit card.
 Magstripes contain the card number data, making them more vulnerable to data breaches and card fraud.
 NFC-powered transactions have a similar kind of encryption as EMV chip cards, which were developed before NFC to mitigate fraud risk.